bw2/trgt/docs/merge.md

 Records are traversed contig by contig in reference order, and you can constrain work to specific contigs with `--contig chr20,chrX`.
-For each site the reference alleles must match across all inputs; otherwise the site fails with a clear error (unless `--quit-on-errors` is omitted, in which case the record is skipped and a warning is logged).
+For each site the reference alleles must match across all inputs, otherwise the site fails with a clear error.
+By default the merge logs the error and skips the record, add `--quit-on-errors` to terminate immediately.
 FORMAT fields (`AL`, `ALLR`, `SD`, `MC`, `MS`, `AP`, `AM`) are merged sample-by-sample, with missing samples filled using the correct sentinel values so downstream tooling sees absence explicitly.
-Headers are merged once up-front; the command rewrites historic field definitions when needed (for example, collapsing `ALCI` into the current `ALLR` representation) and injects version metadata unless `--no-version` is set.
+Headers are merged once up-front, the command rewrites historic field definitions when needed (for example, collapsing `ALCI` into the current `ALLR` representation) and injects version metadata unless `--no-version` is set.

 ## Example usage